linrongbin16/commons.nvim/docs/commons_logging.md

 local logger2 = logging.get("your_plugin") --[[@as commons.logging.Logger]]
-logger2:debug("This is the first debugging message for your plugin") logger2:warn(
+logger2:debug("This is the first debugging message for your plugin") logger2:warn( string.format(
     "Warning!
 This is the first warning message for your plugin with your logger: %s", vim.inspect(logger2)
+  )
 )
 ```